 Some incidental, short-term, minor adverse impacts to marine mammals could occur due to increases in rescue/release attempts and associated travel and activity, which could result in accidental injury to non-targeted animals.
 Such interactions could directly harm marine mammals or temporarily displace them from specific areas.
 However, these interactions are likely to be very low given the general level of boating and vehicle activity in potentially affected areas.
 Boat operators associated with the alternative would follow NOAA NMFS Southeast Region's Vessel Strike Avoidance Measures and Reporting for Mariners, which would minimize potential harm.
-Improved responses likely would increase the success of marine mammal rescue, rehabilitation, and release efforts, resulting in net benefits to marine mammals.
+Improved responses likely would increase the success of marine mammals.
 Furthermore, marine mammal stranding data, as well as other data collected by enhanced stranding networks such as performing necropsies to understand marine mammal health and threats, would better guide NMFS and other natural resource managers in managing and protecting marine mammals and their habitat.
 The alternative may also benefit injured birds or sea turtles identified during MMSN response activities.